elasticpath/elasticpath-dev/guides/Products/data-in.md

 ---
-title: Getting Data in to Product Experience Manager
-nav_label: Getting Data to Product Experience Manager
+title: Crafting Your Elastic Path Store with Products, Pricing, and Categories
+nav_label: Crafting Your Elastic Path Store with Products, Pricing, and Categories
 sidebar_position: 1
 ---

+This guides helps you shape your store

 You can import products from your other company systems, or third-party platforms, to Product Experience Manager.

+no of ways to get data

+product import
+predefined integrations with third party platforms, pimberly, salsify and shopify elasticpath integrations commerce product import

 Once your products are imported, you can then bulk update your products with product images and any custom data you may have.

 You can do use this using both the API and Commerce Manager.

 ## Getting Data In: An Overview

 Below is an overview of the steps you can follow to get data in to Product Experience Manager.

+1. Create your product image files in Product Experience Manager.
+2. Create your product templates in Product Experience Manager.
-1. Create a comma separated values file that contains the products to import.
+3. Create a comma separated values file that contains the products to import.
-2. Import your products using Product Import API.
+4. Import your products using Product Import API.
-3. Create your product image files in Product Experience Manager.
-4. Create your product templates in Product Experience Manager.
 5. Associate your product templates with a product.
 6. Export your products to a .csv file.
-7. Update your .csv file with your image files.
+7. Update your exported .csv file with your image Ids.
-7. Update your .csv file with your custom data.
+8. Update your exported .csv file with your custom data.
-8. Bulk update your products with image file and custom data by reimporting your updated comma separated values file.
+9. Bulk update your products with image file and custom data by reimporting your updated comma separated values file.

+Pricing

 ## Prerequisites